Pull-up resistor: Principle

+Optimal resistance

 For a pull-up resistor to serve only this one purpose and not interfere with the circuit otherwise, a resistor with an appropriate amount of resistance must be used.
-For this, it is assumed that the critical components have infinite or sufficiently high impedance, which is guaranteed for example for logic gates made from FETs.
-In this case, when the switch is open, the voltage across a pull-up resistor (with sufficiently low impedance) practically vanishes, and the circuit looks like a wire connected to VCC.
+For this, it is assumed that the critical components have infinite or sufficiently high impedance, which is guaranteed, for example, for logic gates made from FETs.
+In this case, when the switch is open, the voltage drop across a pull-up resistor (with sufficiently low impedance) practically vanishes, and the circuit looks like a wire directly connected to positive supply voltage.
 On the other hand, when the switch is closed, the pull-up resistor must have sufficiently high impedance in comparison to the closed switch to not affect the connection to ground.
-Together, these two conditions can be used to derive an appropriate value for the impedance of the pull-up resistor but usually, only a lower bound is derived assuming that the critical components do indeed have infinite impedance.
-A resistor with low resistance (relative to the circuit it's in) is often called a "strong" pull-up or pull-down; when the circuit is open, it will pull the output high or low very quickly (just as the voltage changes in an RC circuit), but will draw more current.
+Together, these two conditions can be used to derive an appropriate value for the impedance of the pull-up resistor.
+However, usually, only a lower bound is derived, assuming that the critical components do indeed have infinite impedance.

+A resistor with relatively low resistance (relative to the circuit it is in) is often called a "strong" pull-up or pull-down; when the circuit is open, it will pull the output high or low very quickly (just as the voltage changes in an RC circuit), but will draw more current.
 A resistor with relatively high resistance is called a "weak" pull-up or pull-down; when the circuit is open, it will pull the output high or low more slowly, but will draw less current.
-Keep in mind that this current, which is essentially wasted energy, only flows when the switch is closed, and technically for a brief period after it is opened until the charge built up in circuit has been discharged to ground.
+This current, which is essentially wasted energy, only flows when the switch is closed, and technically for a brief period after it is opened until the charge built up in the circuit has been discharged to ground.